xiahualiu/MyBlog/content/posts/2020-01-30-Matrix-Multiplication.md

 > In linear algebra, the trace of a square matrix $$A$$ is defined to be the sum of elements on the main diagonal of $$A$$.
 The trace of a matrix is the sum of its eigenvalues, and it is invariant with respect to a change of basis.

 ### Trace laws
-There are two most important laws:
+Here are two most important laws:

 #### Transpose law
 $$\operatorname{tr}(\mathbf{A})=\operatorname{tr}\left(\mathbf{A}^{\top}\right)$$